Opened in 1903, the "Caley" is a historical monument of the capital of Scotland.

 I quickly sneak out of the ‘Caley’, as the hotel is affectionately known in Edinburgh, and cross the road.
 I walk down the steps into St Cuthbert’s churchyard.
 Suddenly the hustle and bustle of the city are far away, and I find myself steeped in the serene atmosphere of this historic graveyard.
 Buried here are the remains of George Meikle Kemp, who designed the Scott Monument on Princes Street, commemorating novelist Sir Walter Scott.
 Here, too, lies John Napier, the great mathematician, astronomer, poet and prodigious inventor.
 It is also the final resting place of Alexander Nasmyth (one of his paintings is shown on previous pages), artist, architect, bridge designer and inventor, and Thomas De Quincey, author and essayist.

-Edinburg Castle from a room with a view - my daily morning panorama.
+Edinburg Castle and its old city, a mystical place full of secrets, from a room with a view: my daily morning panorama.

 By Order of the Postmaster General — Private Posting Box at the hotel.
-Attention: it doesn't accept or deliver emails.
+As a matter of fact: letters will not be treated in all respects.

 The Swimming Pool of the Caley.